-You’re told one of the most important things you can do after Laser Eye Surgery is to keep your eyes from drying out.
+You’re told one of the most important things you can do after Laser Eye Surgery is to prevent your eyes from drying out.

-Caring for your eyes after Laser Eye Surgery
+Keeping your eyes moist after Laser Eye Surgery

 So when can I swim after Laser Eye Surgery?

-Within a few days after Laser Eye Surgery — generally by day 3 — you can return to exercise or activities that do not affect your eyes, such as lifting weights, using a stationary bike or treadmill, but not yet swimming.
+The first to return is showering, which you can typically get back to within a few days after Laser Eye Surgery — generally by day two or three.
+By this time, many activities or exercises that don’t affect your eyes, such as lifting weights and using a stationary bike or treadmill, are also perfectly safe.

-In the second week following Laser Eye Surgery, more physical sports appear back on the safe list, including racquet sports such as squash, tennis, and badminton (with eye protection), as well as things like football, sailing, mountain biking, and yes, swimming (with goggles).
+It is in the second week following Laser Eye Surgery that you’re able to introduce more physical sports back into your life, including racquet sports such as squash, tennis, and badminton (with eye protection), as well as things like football, sailing, and mountain biking.